What is Cantronic?

 The so-called engine noise, created in the cylinder heads as the unavoidable consequence of the combustion process, compressed in the exhaust system into a more or less harmonious sound, does not enjoy untrammelled freedom.
 The legislator restricts it and the human ear also registers any discordant notes.
 These interfere with the ear candy but to date have been all but unavoidable because of the mechanical and thermodynamic origin of the soundscape.

 This is precisely where MTM’s S-Cantronic comes in, by controlling a loud speaker in the rear silencer, which emits clear, respectable sounds sequences from the realms of the powerful eight cylinder world.
 No louder than permitted by the police but impressive and free of distracting harmonic distortions with an assured upward gradient spanning the entire speed range.
 Currently available for all vehicles with the 3.0 BiTDI engine and a power output of 313 hp (230 kW).

-Fitting and removing and activating the module is accomplished in a few short minutes, TÜV (German Technical Inspection Authority) certificate and EMC assessment (electromagnetic compatibility) are evidenced by documents.
+Fitting and removing and activating the module is accomplished in a few short minutes, TÜV (German Technical Inspection Authority) certificate and EMC assessment (electromagnetic compatibility) are evidenced by documents (not for S-Cantronic).
 Plug and play as well is part and parcel of what now constitutes good form.

 None of the four Cantronic modules affects the software featured as standard in the control devices.
-All of them can be removed without a trace and refitted in the next car with a comparable engine.
+All of them can be removed easily and refitted in the next car with a comparable engine.
 A really well-behaved family.

 As a matter of principle, no biodiesel may be used in diesel engines following a performance upgrade and in the case of spark ignition engines, the only permitted fuel is RON 98.
 95 RON only in an emergency and in partial-load operation.
 Perceptible reduction in fuel consumption with 98 RON.